eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

 *   Suitable for |PREALLOCATED_MEMORY_MODE-api| memory configurations only.

 .. note::
-    Zero-Copy transfer support for non-plain types will be implemented in future releases of Fast DDS.
+    Zero-Copy transfer support for non-plain types will be implemented in future releases of *Fast DDS*.

 Next steps
 ----------